A coherence-witnessing game and applications to semi-device-independent quantum key distribution: QKD protocol

-The protocol is not universally composable as we assume that Eve cannot try to estimate the results in Alice's and Bob's labs after getting partial information about them (i.e. after the round of information reconciliation).
+The protocol is proven to be secure, when we assume that Eve cannot try to estimate the results in Alice's and Bob's labs after getting partial information about them (i.e. after the round of information reconciliation).
 This is referred to as the ``bounded quantum storage'' model as it is equivalent to considering that Eve has some space or time bound on her quantum memory forcing her to perform all her measurements before Alice and Bob share any information about their results.

 We do not assume that the devices behave identically and independently in each round, and allow for internal memory that takes into account all previous rounds.
 Alice and Bob should also be able to ensure that their devices function as particle detectors, following the requirements given in Equation \ref{eq:detectorproperties}, and to verify from timing constraints that the quantum measurements performed by the servers are spacelike separated in order to respect the non-signalling condition.